Shamaiel/Dalle-Clone/README.md

 ## Usage

-1. Start the server: `npm start` (from the root directory)
+1. Start the server: `npm run start` (from the root directory)
-2. Start the client: `npm start` (from the client directory)
+2. Start the client: `npm run dev` (from the client directory)
-3. Open your browser and visit `http://localhost:3000` to access the application.
+3. Open your browser and visit `http://localhost:8080` to access the application.

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## Acknowledgments